Skip to content

 3. Keep public types aligned with the implementation when behavior or contracts change.

-4. Check existing plugin patterns in release/plugins/ before introducing a new plugin API or structure.
+4. Check existing plugin patterns in packages/pro/plugins/ before introducing a new plugin API or structure.

 Testing Expectations